adaptiverobotic/rpi_cluster/docs/pages/install.md

 The application can run on a variety of setups.
 We can use virtual machines, physical machines, or a mixture of both - as long as we have at least 5 in total.

+## Setting up the router
+All of the servers need to have internet access.
+If you have enough ethernet ports available on your router, you can skip to the next step and setup the servers.
+If not, you may need to connect a switch the your router to give you more ethernet jacks.
+You can additionally get an entirely separate router.
+The last option is ideal.
+If you are going to be using VMs, just make sure that the host machine is internet connected, and all the VMs with inherit that connection.

 ## Setting up the cluster
 Follow either (or both) of the two setup guides to setup the servers.